-For the fiscal period beginning June 3, 2021 (commencement of operations) and ending December 31, 2021, the Funds paid the following commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research services to the Adviser:
+For the fiscal year ended December 31, 2022, the Funds paid the following commissions on brokerage transactions directed to brokers pursuant to an agreement or understanding whereby the broker provides research services to the Adviser:

-Fund Total Dollar Amount of Brokerage Commissions for Research Services Total Dollar Amount of Transactions Involving Brokerage Commissions for Research Services ARGA Emerging Markets Value Fund \$21,466 \$58,449,596 ARGA International Value Fund \$431 \$1,391,434
+Total Dollar Amount of Transactions Total Dollar Amount of Brokerage Commissions for Research Services Total Dollar Amount of Transactions Involving Brokerage Commissions for Research Services Fund 2022 2022 ARGA Emerging Markets Value Fund \$41,641 \$389,930,969 ARGA International Value Fund \$293 \$2,446,912

 Brokerage with Fund Affiliates.
-The Funds may execute brokerage or other agency transactions through registered brokerdealer affiliates of either the Funds or the Adviser for a commission in conformity with the 1940 Act and rules promulgated by the SEC.
+The Funds may execute brokerage or other agency transactions through registered broker-dealer affiliates of either the Funds or the Adviser for a commission in conformity with the 1940 Act and rules promulgated by the SEC.
 The 1940 Act requires that commissions paid to the affiliate by the Funds for exchange transactions not exceed "usual and customary" brokerage commissions.
-The rules define "usual and customary" commissions to include amounts which are "reasonable and fair compared to the commission, fee or other remuneration received or to be received by other brokers in connection with comparable transactions involving similar securities being purchased or sold on a securities exchange during a comparable period of time."
+The rules define "usual and customary" commissions to include amounts which are "reasonable and fair compared to the commission, fee or other remuneration received or to be received by other brokers in connection with comparable transactions involving similar securities being purchased or sold on a securities exchange during a comparable period of time.
 The Trustees, including those who are not "interested persons" of the Funds, have adopted procedures for evaluating the reasonableness of commissions paid to affiliates and review these procedures periodically.

-For the fiscal period beginning June 3, 2021 (commencement of operations) and ending December 31, 2021, the Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.
+For the fiscal period from June 3, 2021 (commencement of operations) to December 31, 2021 and the fiscal year ended December 31, 2022, the Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.

 Securities of "Regular Broker-Dealers."
 The Funds are required to identify any securities of their "regular brokers and dealers" (as such term is defined in the 1940 Act) that each Fund held during its most recent fiscal year.
-For the fiscal period beginning June 3, 2021 (commencement of operations) and ending December 31, 2021, the Funds did not hold any securities of their "regular brokers or dealers."
+During the fiscal year ended December 31, 2022, the Funds did not hold any securities of their "regular brokers or dealers."

 Portfolio Turnover Rates.
 Portfolio turnover is calculated by dividing the lesser of total purchases or sales of portfolio securities for the fiscal year by the monthly average value of portfolio securities owned during the fiscal year.
 Excluded from both the numerator and denominator are amounts relating to securities whose maturities at the time of acquisition were one year or less.
 Instruments excluded from the calculation of portfolio turnover generally would include the futures contracts in which the Funds may invest since such contracts generally have remaining maturities of less than one-year.
 The Funds may at times hold investments in other short-term instruments, such as repurchase agreements, which are excluded for purposes of computing portfolio turnover.
-For the fiscal period beginning June 3, 2021 (commencement of operations) and ending December 31, 2021, the Funds' portfolio turnover rates were as follows:
+For the fiscal period from June 3, 2021 (commencement of operations) to December 31, 2021 and the fiscal year ended December 31, 2022, the Funds' portfolio turnover rates were as follows:

 Portfolio Turnover Rates

-Fund 2021
+Fund 2021 2022

-ARGA Emerging Markets Value Fund 17%
+ARGA Emerging Markets Value Fund 17% 35%

-ARGA International Value Fund 10%
+ARGA International Value Fund 10% 46%1